rshah03/PySniff/README.md

 # PySniff

-A simple packet sniffing script i decided to make in order to help rememdy a faulty network connection.
+A simple packet sniffing script i decided to make in order to help remedy a faulty network connection.

 ## Why?
   My Linux machine does not have an integrated wifi adapter, and the ethernet ports are disabled where I live.
 Since I was on a budget, the USB network adapter I purchased has a tendency to disconnect at random times, but the comptuer does not provide any feedback to indicate the loss of connection.